CodingSayed/taskmanager-console/README.md

-# Welcome to the 'To-Do-List' Application
+# Welcome to the TaskManager Application

 This is a simple C# console application which used Entity Framework Core and SQLite.
 This app serves as purpose to refresh my skills in C# and practice SQL.